What Small Towns and Local Partners Teach Us About Small Business

 The VFW and village both put on events, and they need to collaborate to ensure there is not overlap.
 Beyond coordinating the parade and conducting the Memorial Service, the VFW has a Barn Sale, music under the tent, breakfast and lunch, and raffles to raise money.
 The Village puts on the tractor and car shows, craft fair, coordinates the food vendors, and puts on lots of events for kids.

 This huge event, run primarily by volunteers, could not happen by either entity alone.
 They do not compete and shut each other out.
 Quite the opposite.
 They collaborate on everything, from events to applications, to road closures to event promotion, as well as hiring event security services.
+Keeping events safe may be done with the use of TSCM Devices.
 Together, they are stronger.

 Celebration and Reflection